A Few Words On the Cowardly Assassination of Charlie Kirk and the Reaction

 If anything, we should consider using libel laws more often to disincentivise such lazy and reckless smears.
 That’s if we can de-politicised our judiciary.

 Progressive activists have already successfully done so for certain accusations.
-Just look at the case of Laurence Fox, who was sued for accusing someone of being a paedophile.
+Look at the case of Laurence Fox, who was sued for accusing someone of being a paedophile.

 Why shouldn’t we apply this to those who slander their opponents as “white supremacists,” “fascists,” or “transphobes”?
 It’s equally damaging to one’s reputation.